Khalik Allah

 Khalik Allah (born 1985) is an American filmmaker and photographer.
 His 2015 documentary film Field Niggas and his 2017 book Souls Against the Concrete depict people who inhabit the notorious Harlem corner of 125th Street and Lexington Avenue in New York City.
 His film Black Mother (2018) depicts people on the island of Jamaica.
 "He favours visual portraits of people on the street – filming their faces for several seconds as they pose as if for a still camera."
-Khalik lives in Long Island and is a Nominee member of Magnum Photos.
+Khalik lives on Long Island and is a Nominee member of Magnum Photos.

 Life and work

 Khalik was born in Brookhaven, New York.
 His mother is Jamaican and his father is Iranian.
-He grew up in Suffolk, Long Island, New York, but moved between Queens and Harlem throughout his childhood.
+He grew up in Suffolk County on Long Island, New York, but moved between Queens and Harlem throughout his childhood.
 His parents met at university in Bristol, England.
 He is a dual Jamaican-American citizen.

 He started making movies at age 19 with a Hi-8 video camera.
 His first feature film, Popa Wu: A 5% Story (2010), was a "normal, talking heads documentary" about Popa Wu, "Wu-Tang Clan's de facto spiritual advisor" and a member of Five-Percent Nation.
 It took four years to make.
 Khalik took up still photography in 2010.

 In June 2020 he became a Nominee member of Magnum Photos.